 - What common objections do they have to your products or services?

 Your buyer persona story should include all these important reference points.
 You'll know whether it's detailed enough or not because it should paint a picture of your persona.

 If, on reviewing your draft, you feel it could be more helpful/informative, go back and add more detail until the picture becomes clear.

 |Buyer persona tip:

 Do you have a copywriter on your team?
 They are often the best person for collating your data/insights and turning it into an effective buyer persona that tells the persona's story and paints the detailed picture you're looking for.

 Step 6: add your buyer persona into HubSpot or CRM

 Choose a picture and name for your persona.
 Why?
 It will help bring them to life for you and your team.
 It may sound cheesy, but actually asking 'would Sue read this?' will help you to put everything you do into perspective.

-By creating a form field option, you are creating a drop-down form property option.
-Now your contacts can identify with a persona when they fill out a form, which will help you with deliver personalised content and segmentation.
+By creating a form field option, you're creating a drop-down form property option.
+Now your contacts can identify with a persona when they fill out a form, which will help you with delivering personalised content and segmentation going forward.

-Step 7: Review and update your buyer persona
+Step 7: review and update your buyer persona